VictorFouquet/vfc_utils/README.md

 ## Building the Library

 The library comes with a Makefile.
-It compiles all source files and creates a static library (`libutils.a`).
+It compiles all source files and creates a static library (`libvfcutils.a`).

 ```bash
 # Build the library